nnn

 36 Last-Minute Dinners for That “What’s Even in the Fridge?”
 Moment

-Instant ramen should be treated like a base to start from and not something done.
-You could add a soft boiled egg, or if you’re feeling brave you can fry an egg, and add frozen corn or frozen spinach.
-If you have scallions you could add that as well.
-Sometimes I add a spoonful of peanut butter to the broth.
-It might sound chaotic but it really makes it richer.
-If you want, you can keep the seasoning packet.
-Just don’t feel obligated to use the whole packet.
+Instant ramen should be viewed as a starting point, not as a completed meal.
+You can add soft boiled eggs, or if you’re feeling adventurous, you can add a fried egg, as well as frozen corn or frozen spinach.
+If you have scallions, you can add those too.
+What I like to do is add a spoonful of peanut butter to the broth.
+It may seem crazy, but it really adds to the richness of the dish.
+You can even leave the seasoning packet out if you want to.
+Just don’t feel obliged to use the entire packet.

 14) Garlic Butter Pasta